infopark/webcrm_sdk/UPGRADE.md

 # }
 ```

-`Mailing#send_single_email` sends an e-mail to an individual contact after the mailing has already been released.
+`Mailing#send_single_email` sends an email to an individual contact after the mailing has already been released.

-`Mailing#send_me_a_proof_email` sends an e-mail to the authenticated API user, i.e. to the user you configured in the `Crm.configure` block.
+`Mailing#send_me_a_proof_email` sends an email to the authenticated API user, i.e. to the user you configured in the `Crm.configure` block.

-`Mailing#release` releases a mailing and sends e-mails to all recipients.
+`Mailing#release` releases a mailing and sends emails to all recipients.

 ```ruby
 recipients = Crm::Collection.create({